anoukperq/reuseable_snippets/onepager met propositie.md

+# Implement a robust translation process and increase time to market, quality and cost reduction

-Do you recognize this? [problem statement]
+## Do you recognize this? [problem statement]

 Most companies are perfectly capable of publishing their content in one or two languages.
 Time to market is acceptable, costs are within range and usually these are languages that someone in house can assess.